FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/common-authentication-implementation-risks.md

 ## Integration and Features

-When an organization grows to a certain point, and its software system increases in size commensurately, your larger and more established clients will start asking for more advanced security features, as well as integration with other products.
+When an organization grows to a certain point, and its software system increases in size commensurately, larger and more established clients will start asking for more advanced security features.
+They'll also ask for integration with other products.

 How are you going to authenticate requests coming from other platforms?
 How will other platforms validate the requests you make to them?
 You'll need to implement standardized auth protocols like OAuth, OpenID, and SAML to perform such third-party integrations.